 Classic construction toys have the potential to promote creativity and innovation.
 Here's how.

-Give your kids a box of basic LEGO bricks and you are likely to see them play attentively for hours.
+Give a kid a box of basic LEGO bricks and you are likely to see him play attentively for hours.
 LEGO and other simple blocks and construction toys facilitate kid-directed recreation — the opportunity to play without structure, to build and take apart as necessary.
-For kids furnished with a big box of blocks or basic bricks there are no directions, no mistakes and no external goals.
-While they may want to construct a house or castle, the goal is simply in their minds and may change over the course of play.
+For a kid furnished with a big box of blocks or basic bricks there are no directions, no mistakes and no external goals.
+While she may want to construct a house or castle, the goal is simply in her mind and may change over the course of play.

 Construction toys have been a staple of children’s play for centuries.

-When the blocks are a bit more sophisticated, as LEGO are, kids can build a broader range of things.
-Adding wheels, mini-figures and specialized pieces and shapes allows kids to construct a variety of objects and environments.
-These additions can shape kids’ play: They might be encouraged to build a car because they have wheels, or an entire town because they have people to populate it.
+When the blocks are a bit more sophisticated, as LEGO are, a broader range of things can be built.
+Adding wheels, mini-figures and specialized pieces and shapes allow kids to construct a variety of objects and environments.
+These additions can shape kids’ play; they might be encouraged to build a car because they have wheels, or an entire town because they have people to populate it.
 Without a set of specific directions, kids are still engaged in a form of open-ended play in which the specific outcome is not imposed on them and, instead, they dictate their own pace and process.

 Taking themed sets beyond the box